Gbe languages: Naming

-The dialect continuum as a whole was called 'Ewe' by Westermann, the most influential writer on the cluster, who used the term 'Standard Ewe' to refer to the written form of the language.
-Other writers have called the Gbe languages as a whole 'Aja', after the name of the local language of the Aja-Tado area in Benin.
+The dialect continuum as a whole was called 'Ewe' by Westermann, the most influential researcher on the cluster, who used the term 'Standard Ewe' to refer to the written form of the language.
+Other linguists have called the Gbe languages as a whole 'Aja', after the name of the local language of the Aja-Tado area in Benin.
 However, use of this single language's name for the language cluster as a whole was not only not acceptable to all speakers but also rather confusing.
 Since the establishment of a working group at the West African Languages Congress at Cotonou in 1980, H. B. Capo's name suggestion has been generally accepted: 'Gbe', which is the word for 'language/dialect' in each of the languages.

 History

 Before 1600

 Ketu, settlement in present-day Benin Republic (formerly known as Dahomey), might be an appropriate starting point for a brief history of the Gbe-speaking peoples.
 Ewe traditions refer to Ketu as Amedzofe ("origin of humanity") or Mawufe ("home of the Supreme Being").
 It is believed that the inhabitants of Ketu were pressed westward by a series of wars between the tenth and the thirteenth century.
 In Ketu, the ancestors of the Gbe-speaking peoples separated themselves from other refugees and began to establish their own identity.

 Attacks between the thirteenth and the fifteenth century drove a large section of the group still further westward.
 They settled in the ancient kingdom of Tado (also Stado or Stádó) on the Mono river (in present-day Togo).
 The Tado kingdom was an important state in West Africa up to the late fifteenth century.

 In the course of the thirteenth or fourteenth century, the Notsie (or Notsé, Notsye, Wancé) kingdom was established by emigrants from the Tado kingdom; Notsie would later (around 1500) become the home of another group of migrants from Tado, the Ewe people.
 Around 1550, emigrants from Tado established the Allada (or Alada) kingdom, which became the center of the Fon people.
 Tado is also the origin of the Aja people; in fact, the name Aja-Tado (Adja-Tado) is frequently used to refer to their language.

 Aja is considered the mother tribe by the rest of Gbe speaking people as many of the tribes trace their migration routes through Aja Tado(formerly known as Azame).

 Other peoples that speak Gbe languages today are the Gen people (Mina, Ge) around Anexo, who are probably of Ga and Fante origin, and the Phla and Pherá peoples, some of whom consist of the traditional inhabitants of the area intermingled with early migrants from Tado.